 Justin Silverman is a MD-PhD candidate at Duke University.
-His PhD work is being done in the Program of Computational Biology and Bioinformatics under the mentorship of Dr. Lawrence David and Dr. Sayan Mukherjee.
-Justin’s dissertation work focuses on longitudinal modeling and experimental design of host-associated microbiota.
+His PhD work was done under the mentorship of Dr. Lawrence David and Dr. Sayan Mukherjee.
+Justin’s dissertation work focused on longitudinal modeling and experimental design of host-associated microbiota surveys.

 In his free time Justin enjoys exploring the outdoors (backpacking, canoing, rock climbing), creating puzzles, or simply relaxing by Jordan Lake with his wife (Rachel) and their dog (Gauss).
 Justin and Rachel also maintain a blog statsathome.com.

 Johns Hopkins University

 Apr 2, 2019, 3rd Workshop on Statistical and Algorithmic Challenges in Microbiome Data Analysis

 Mar 28, 2019, IST Research Talk at Penn State